Jacquit comes from a small dusty town called Andilamena, known for its gemstones.

-More unique than any precious rock, Jaqcuit is really something special.
+More unique than any precious rock, Jacquit is really something special.
 Reserved and softly spoken, he radiates a quiet confidence, and has a self-control, awareness and maturity far beyond his years.

 One of his most impressive attributes is his seriousness and commitment to his education, which saw him complete high school despite many obstacles.